Last updated: December 23, 2020

 Video Hosting Requirements

-Video is resource intensive on more fronts than one.
-The average bandwidth requirements and resolutions for online video have gone through the roof in recent years.
-Just a decade ago 240p and 360p resolutions were quite common, but nowadays they are ancient history - replaced by 720p and 1080p resolutions.
+Video is resource-intensive on more fronts than one.
+With the likes of 4k quality becoming a norm, average bandwidth requirements and resolutions for online video have gone through the roof in recent years.

 - Support for different industry standards and codecs